-The intention of CAIV is to establish balance between cost, schedule, and performance early in the acquisition process and to manage to the cost objective.
+The intention of CAIV is to establish balance between cost, schedule, performance, and risk early in the acquisition process and to manage to a cost objective.
 CAIV requires that PMs establish aggressive cost objectives, defined to some degree by the maximum level of acceptable risk.
-Risks in achieving both performance and aggressive cost goals must be clearly recognized and actively managed through developer may reduce performance requirements to meet cost objections.
-Cost control and effective risk management involve planning and scheduling events and demonstrations to verify solutions to cost/risk problems.
+Risks in achieving both performance and aggressive cost goals must be clearly recognized and actively managed through:

-- (1) continuing iteration of cost/performance/schedule/risk tradeoffs, - (2) identifying key performance and manufacturing process uncertainties, - (3) and demonstrating solutions before production.
+- (1) continuing iteration of cost/performance/schedule/risk tradeoffs, - (2) identifying key performance and manufacturing process uncertainties, and - (3) demonstrating solutions before production.

-Whereas DoD has traditionally managed performance risk, equal emphasis must be placed on managing cost and supportability goals.
-An underlying premise of CAIV is that if costs are too great, and there are ways to reduce them, then the user and
+Whereas DoD has traditionally managed performance risk, equal emphasis must be placed on managing cost and schedule risks.
+An underlying premise of CAIV is that if costs are too great, and there are ways to reduce them, then the user and developer may reduce performance requirements to meet cost objections.
+Cost control and effective risk management involve planning and scheduling events and demonstrations to verify solutions to cost, schedule, performance risk issues.

-User participation in the tradeoff analysis is essential to attain a favorable balance between performance, cost, schedule, and risk.
-The PM and user representatives should identify risk and cost driving requirements during the generation of the ORD to know where tradeoffs may be necessary.
-Risk assessments are critical to the CAIV process since they provide users and developers with essential data to assist in the cost-performance trade decisions.
+User participation in the trade-off analysis is essential to attain a favorable balance between cost, schedule, performance, and risk.
+The PM and user representatives should identify risk and cost driving requirements during the generation of the ORD to know where tradeoffs may be possible.
+Risk assessments are critical to the CAIV process since they provide users and developers with essential data to assist in the cost, schedule, performance, risk trade decisions.